Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

-\begin{prop} If $G$ is an algebraic group over a field $k$, then $G$ is geometrically reductive if and only if $B_k G$ is S-complete.
-In particular, a closed point of an S-complete locally noetherian algebraic stack with affine stabilizers has a geometrically reductive stabilizer. \end{prop}
+\begin{prop} If $G$ is an {affine} algebraic group over a field $k$, then $G$ is geometrically reductive if and only if $B_k G$ is {\textsf{S}}-complete, and if $k$ is perfect it suffices to check the definition of \textsf{S}-completeness for any fixed DVR over $k$.
+In particular, a closed point of an {\textsf{S}}-complete locally noetherian algebraic stack with affine stabilizers has a geometrically reductive stabilizer. \end{prop}

+\begin{proof} From \Cref{P:S-complete}\eqref{P:S-complete-quotient}, we know that if $G$ is geometrically reductive, then $B_k G$ is {\textsf{S}}-complete.
+For the converse, we may assume that $k$ is algebraically closed.
+Note that $B\bG_a$ is not \textsf{S}-complete, because any morphism $\oST_R \to B\bG_a$ factors through the good moduli space $\Spec(R)$ of $\oST_R$, as any morphism $B\bG_m\to B\bG_a$ is constant.
+However, $\bG_a$-torsors on $\oST_R \smallsetminus 0 = \Spec(R)\cup_{\Spec(K)}\Spec(R)$ correspond to elements in $K/R$, and in particular there exist non-trivial torsors.